chazcornwall/math4610/tasksheets/tasksheet_08.md

 A test program was created to executed all of the tasks described in tasksheet 8.
 This test program can be found in the test directory [here](../test/task8/task8.cpp).
 Each task enumerated below will contain an image of a section of the test program's output.
 All the source code used to implement the Linear Algebra operations are found [here](../src/linsolver.cpp).

+See [here](../softwaremanual) for documentation of important methods in the `LinearAlgebra::Matrix` class that were used in this tasksheet.

 <hr>

 **Task 1**